 {"SourceMetadata":{"Data":{"Github":{"link":"https://github.com/org/repo/file.yml","repository":"https://github.com/org/repo.git","commit":"commit-hash","email":"user@test.com","file":"file.yml","timestamp":"2023-01-17 09:50:57 -0500 -0500","line":40,"visibility":1}}},"SourceID":0,"SourceType":7,"SourceName":"trufflehog - github","DetectorType":30,"DetectorName":"SlackWebhook","DecoderName":"PLAIN","Verified":true,"Raw":"https://hooks.slack.com/fake/webhook/url","Redacted":"","ExtraData":null,"StructuredData":null}

 After trufflehog finished scanning, it had identified a number of secrets in a few repositories.
 The most common issue however, were Slack webhook URLs embedded in config files.
 Once identified, I moved these secrets to a HashiCorp Vault instance and updated the config files to remove the Slack webhook.
-Unfortunately, it’s not enough to just update the file to remove the secret, you also need to rewrite the entire history to remove it completely.
+It’s not enough to just update the file to remove the secret, you also need to rewrite the entire history to remove it completely.
 To do this, you can use a tool like BFG Repo-Cleaner.

 A few days later, I decided to automate the secret scanning process using trufflehog and the Concourse CI tool.
 Concourse CI is known as a “continuous thing doer” and I’ve used it for CI/CD for a number of years.
 You can read more about it here: